nautobot/nautobot/CONTRIBUTING.md

 * When submitting an issue, please be as descriptive as possible.
 Be sure to provide all information request in the issue template, including:

-    * The environment in which NetBox is running
+    * The environment in which Nautobot is running
     * The exact steps that can be taken to reproduce the issue
     * Expected and observed behavior
     * Any error messages generated